CIARRES/ESPSGrid/README.md

 In our case, we have followed these rules to establish the UDP ports for each IED:

-* For the power meter, we have a UDP module sending measurements on port 1XXXX, where XXXX corresponds to the device ID.
+* For the smart power meter, we have a UDP module sending measurements on port 1XXXX, where XXXX corresponds to the device ID.
 For example, power meter 1 will be sending to port 10001.

 * For the circuit breaker, there is a UDP listener on port 2XXXX, where XXXX corresponds to the device ID.
 For example, CB 1 will be listening on port 20001.